 Identify an algorithm that the client would prefer to access through a "flex point."

-Define the common interface for all variations of the algorithm.
+Declare the common interface for all variations of the algorithm.

 One-by-one, extract all algorithms into their own classes.
 They all should follow the common Strategy interface.